privcount/privcount/doc/CounterDefinitions.markdown

 The direction of Cell or Byte traffic on the Circuit or Stream.

 Outbound data is sent away from the client, typically to an Exit.
-Outbound Cells are read from the Exit's circuit with the client, and written as Outbound bytes to the Exit's edge connection.
+Cells are read from the Exit's circuit with the client, and written as Outbound Bytes to the Exit's edge connection.
+There are no Outbound Cells at the End of a circuit.

 Inbound data is sent to the client, typically from an Exit.
-Inbound Bytes are read from the Exit's edge connection, and written to Inbound cells.
+Bytes are read from the Exit's edge connection, and written to Inbound Cells.
+There are no Inbound cells at the Origin of a circuit.

 An Inbound circuit has a previous hop, which goes back to a client (Entry/SingleHop) or relay (NonEntry/Middle/End).